 "Ride-hailing companies were a disruption.
 The taxi industry, in particular, was hit hard.
 Lawsuits were filed, but most of them were unsuccessful.
 It’s not because taxi companies had a weak case, though.
 The concerns were legitimate.
 Obtaining a taxi medallion was a lifeline for owners.
 Many would purchase one in hopes of driving for 10 years or so, then selling for a nice profit.
-The license fees varied, but you could expect to pay anywhere from $80,000-$200,000 to get started."
+The license fees vary, but you could expect to pay anywhere from $80,000-$200,000 to get started."

 Credit unions hoping to capitalize on this opportunity must start by ensuring their consumer lending forms are up to date and integrate easily with a variety of data processors.
 Make sure your consumer lending package is current and stands compliant to lend to potential borrowers who work as drivers for Uber, Lyft and the like.